suunet/suunet/README.md

 ### 👨🏻‍💻　About Me

 💼 I work in contract software development.
-💻 I handle a wide range of tasks, from coding and project leadership to requirement definition and implementation.
 ☁ I am AWS Associate certified and currently pursuing a Professional certification.
 🐹 Recently, I've been learning Go.
 📐 I simply like Hexagonal Architecture.